-These generally appeared to be in reasonable condition.
+These appeared to be in reasonable condition and were generally secure with no evidence of impact damage or other disrepair.

 Although some ceilings have minor cracks this is not unexpected in a property of this age and these are caused by vibrations and thermal movement.
 Repairs should be carried out as required before redecoration.